 - What is the difference between cultural intelligence vs. emotional intelligence?

 - What are the three sources of cultural intelligence?

 The whole concept of cultural intelligence was first introduced by Christopher Earley and Soon Ang in 2004 and defined it as one’s ability to adapt to new cultural settings.

-To be culturally intelligent does not mean having to perfectly memorize every single detail of different cultures, but rather, it calls for something more—it pushes one to see past boundaries, make sense of people’s actions, and find the meaning behind their behaviors—whether they’re driven solely by culture or other more factors like occupation, age, mood, and etc.
+To be culturally intelligent does not mean having to memorize every single detail of different cultures perfectly, but rather, it calls for something more—it pushes one to see past boundaries, make sense of people’s actions, and find the meaning behind their behaviors—whether they’re driven solely by culture or other more factors like occupation, age, mood, etc.

 People with high CQ tend to be more confident even when exposed to a new environment.
-Due to their awareness of the influence and complexity of culture, they’re able to properly design and address specific concerns involving so in a more acceptable manner.
+Due to their awareness of the influence and complexity of culture, they can properly design and address specific concerns involving so in a more acceptable manner.

 Since both CQ and EQ are necessary components for better social interaction, many may consider them as one.
 Don’t.

 As discussed by Harvard Business Review, cultural intelligence picks up where emotional intelligence leaves off.
 EQ allows a person to identify and act upon their emotions and the emotions of others.
 CQ, on the other hand, paves the way for one to understand the behavior of a foreigner better, sort out whether it’s universally accepted for their culture or distinct to the foreigner alone.